chrischiedo/chrischiedo.github.io/books.md

 - Things Fall Apart by Chinua Achebe
 - The River and the Source by Dr. Margaret Ogola
 - Freedom and After by Tom Mboya

+> _“If it seemeth to thee that thou knowest many things, and understandest them well, know also that there are many more things which thou knowest not.”_